petbattle/ubiquitous-journey/README.md

 ### Applications

-We are going to deploy out application using the Helm chart that is part of the application.
+We are going to deploy out application using the Helm chart that is part of the [application](https://github.com/eformat/pet-battle-api/tree/master/chart)

 This chart does not contain a kubernetes `BuildConfig`, so we need to create that here.
 Our pipeline will create this resource for us.

 Create a directory to hold build artifacts:
 ```bash